Irvine Lenroot: Federal judicial service

 Lenroot was nominated by President Herbert Hoover on April 22, 1929, to an Associate Judge seat on the United States Court of Customs and Patent Appeals vacated by Associate Judge Orion M. Barber.
 He was confirmed by the United States Senate on May 17, 1929, and received his commission the same day.
 His service terminated on April 30, 1944, due to his retirement.
 He died on January 26, 1949, in Washington, D.C.
 He was interred in Greenwood Cemetery in Superior.
 The Associated Press report of his death began, "Former Senator Irvine L. Lenroot of Wisconsin, the man who might have been the 30th President of the United States, died Wednesday night."

 Personal life

 Lenroot married Clara Clough of Superior, who wrote a short memoir of her girlhood in Wisconsin in the 1860s and 1870s.
 His daughter, Katherine Lenroot, was known for successfully lobbying for the Fair Labor Standards Act and the enforcing of child labor laws.

+Lenroot was born to Lars Lönnrot (Lenroot), a Swedish immigrant and farmer for whom Lenroot's Addition in the Smithville area of Duluth, Minnesota, is named.